top of page

 It’s kinda bittersweet.

-Not in a cynical way, but in the way that once you’ve tasted the rawness of humanity—through conversation, media, anywhere you look—you can’t go back to not tasting it.
+Not in a cynical way, but in the way that once you’ve tasted the rawness of humanity—you can’t go back to not tasting it.
 There’s no other way of seeing it than in a deeper way.
+That gave my challenge purpose and meaning.

-And here’s the truth I had to face: I was lonely not because no one understood me, but because I didn’t understand myself enough to let others in.
+There was a truth I had to face: I was lonely not because no one understood me, but because I didn’t accept myself enough to let others in.

 Don’t get me wrong, I don’t resent the bitterness.
 To taste bitterness is better than to only conceptually know it exists.
 It sharpens discernment.
 It reminds me that clarity isn’t supposed to be sweet all the time.